TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-changeownershipofmysubscription.md

 Learn more :  [Transfer Ownership of Subscription](https://docs.microsoft.com/azure/billing/billing-subscription-transfer) <br>

 To add someone as an administrator for an Azure subscription, assign them the Owner role (an RBAC role) at the subscription scope.
-The Owner role can manage the resources in the subscription that you assigned and doesn't have access privilege to other subscriptions.
+The Owner role can manage the resources in the subscription that you assigned and doesn't have access privilege to other subscriptions.<br>
 1. Visit [Subscriptions in Azure portal](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
 2. Select the subscription that you want to give access.
 3. Select **Add**.
 (If the Add button is missing, you do not have permission to add permissions.)